m-hisham08/CozyHomes/README.md

 ## Configuration

 ### Database Setup
-1. Create a MySQL database for the application.
+1. Create a PostgreSQL database for the application.
 2. Update the `application-dev.yml` and `application-prod.yml` files with your database credentials.

 ### Redis Setup